neondatabase/website/content/docs/guides/neon-private-access.md

 2. **Provide the endpoint ID to Neon**

    Note the ID of the created endpoint and provide it to Neon.
-Neon will authorize this endpoint to access the Neon Private Access service and notify you once the authorization is complete.
+Neon will authorize this endpoint to access the Neon Private Access service and notify when the authorization is complete.

 3. **Enable Private DNS**

-   After Neon authorizes your endpoint (please wait for confirmation from Neon), you will need to enable private DNS lookup for the endpoint.
+   After Neon authorizes your endpoint (please wait for confirmation from Neon), you need to enable private DNS lookup for the endpoint.

    1. In AWS, select the VCP endpoint you created.
    1. Select **Modify private DNS name**.